Picture of Dr. Shezad Malik

 Several federal and state agencies have the authority to regulate asbestos.
 These agencies include the U.S. Department of Labor/Occupational Safety and Health Administration (OSHA) and the U.S. Environmental Protection Agency (EPA).

-Several diseases are common among workers or family members exposed to asbestos.
+Several serious diseases are common among workers or family members exposed to asbestos.
 These are malignant mesothelioma, lung cancer and asbestosis.

 Malignant Mesothelioma